mzlogin/config-files/README.md

     git clone https://github.com/VundleVim/Vundle.vim.git ~/vimfiles/bundle/Vundle.vim
     ```

-* install cscope and universal-ctags
+* install cscope, universal-ctags and ripgrep

     If you want to view code, you may need cscope and ctags support, so install it.